 - In Schlock Mercenary, during the Mahuilotu arc, the local police just cannot get over the idea that the killer shark was some kind of "murder-sub" built by John der Trihs.
 (They knew that their terraformed planet didn't have any sharks.
 Why blame John?
 They probably figured that he who smelt it dealt it.)

 - The Toughs later threaten to sue the idiots for what their lawyer calls "impersonating a police force".

 - In Homestuck, Terezi finds the corpse of Tavros and immediately concludes that Vriska is the most likely suspect.
 As she searches the crime scene for clues, Terezi admits to herself that she's only pretending to not already know who the murderer was.
 Then she finds the bodies of Feferi and Nepeta and concludes that Vriska's on some kind of killing spree.
 She's a bit taken aback when Vriska freely admits to killing Tavros, but isn't even aware that the others died.

-- Note, that while Gamzee had staged the last crime scene to frame Vriska, it was only after they found out about Terezi's personal conviction, and John later remarks on how poorly staged said scene was.
+- Note that while Gamzee had staged the last crime scene to frame Vriska, it was only after they found out about Terezi's personal conviction, and John later remarks on how poorly staged said scene was.

-- El Goonish Shive got those two alien enthusiast nerds annoying people.
+- El Goonish Shive has got those two alien enthusiast nerds annoying people.
 Hilariously enough, they never noticed real aliens and half-aliens in their town.

 - The Order of the Stick

 Redcloak: I find it far more probable that you are somehow resisting my magic.
 This "Soon's Oath" story is just that — a cover story designed by your leaders. [...]

 - Tsukiko firmly believes that Humans Are Bastards, and as the opposite of the living, undead are good underneath everything, despite the total lack of evidence for this.
 She starts to realize she may be wrong as her wights are controlled into draining her to death.